Halloween Surprise: Plot

-In the Parks Department, Chris (Rob Lowe) screens a movie, Death Canoe 4: Murder at Blood Lake, in honor of Halloween, and says that he intends to dress as his "greatest fear".
+In the Parks Department, Chris screens a movie, Death Canoe 4: Murder at Blood Lake, in honor of Halloween, and says that he intends to dress as his "greatest fear".
 Later in the episode, Chris is seen in costume as an old man.
-At the screening, Donna (Retta) loudly comments on the movie, as well as live-tweeting her reactions to it.
+At the screening, Donna loudly comments on the movie, as well as live-tweeting her reactions to it.
 She is not in costume, though nearly everyone else is, including Tom as a ghost, Leslie as Rosie the Riveter, and Ann as Gabby Douglas.
 Leslie discusses her problems with Ben with Ann, who suggests they cheer up by scaring Tom, who has just left the movie screening to use the restroom.
 They do so, but instead accidentally surprise Jerry, who has a heart attack (which they call a "fart attack" due to him passing gas at the same time).
 While in the hospital, Jerry mentions that he is worried about the medical bills, but Leslie promises to make sure he has the future he had planned.
 She arranges for the Parks Department to hold a garage sale to raise money.
 Tom attempts to sell some of his clothing, but a woman refuses to buy a jacket because her son would soon outgrow it.
 This inspires Tom to create a new business: Rent-a-Swag, which rents expensive clothing to "teens, tweens, and everyone in between".
 Leslie is disappointed by the low funds raised by the sale, projecting her own fears about her unstable future onto Jerry.
 However, he reminds her that you can't plan the future.
 Meanwhile, Jennifer and Ben have a meeting about him beginning to run a new campaign.
 She advises him to "think about your future".

 In the final scene, Leslie is viewing the house a final time before cancelling her lease on it.
 Unexpectedly, Ben arrives, dressed in a suit, and proposes.
 Leslie accepts, and they kiss.

 Production

 "Halloween Surprise" was written by Michael Schur and directed by Dean Holland.
 Within a week of the episode's original broadcast, a deleted scene was placed on the official Parks and Recreation website.
 The 120-second clip extends the scene of Donna live-tweeting the movie.
 An extended "Producer's Cut" was also made available on NBC's website and Hulu.
 This cut included an extra five minutes.

 NBC also produced a photo gallery for the episode.
-This gallery, titled "Halloween Costumes", is a series of seventeen stills from the three Halloween episodes of Parks and Recreation (Greg Pikitis in Season 2, Meet n Greet (Parks and Recreation) in Season 4, and this episode), showing multiple characters' costumes.
+This gallery, titled "Halloween Costumes", is a series of seventeen stills from the three Halloween episodes of Parks and Recreation (Greg Pikitis in Season 2, "Meet n Greet" in Season 4, and this episode), showing multiple characters' costumes.
 A running joke regarding Ron's pirate costume is referenced, with three photos showing this same costume.
 Viewers were invited to vote for their favorite costume.